 This page contains a selection of questions and answers that NMU has received from prospective students.
 Our complete COVID-19 frequently asked questions is a comprehensive list of questions and answers and should be referred to if you don't find your question on this page.
-You may also read a message from the director of admissions here.

 Can I submit transcripts electronically?

 Transcripts submitted electronically through a secure-server provider such as Parchment/Docufide, eScrip-Safe, the National Student Clearinghouse and many others are always accepted.
 Within those systems, you can designate the receiving e-mail as firstname.lastname@example.org.
 Transcripts submitted via standard email by students or counselors cannot be accepted.
 Please contact us to discuss your individual situation if you are unable to have official transcripts provided through the usual methods.

 Are there specific instructions for international student applicants?

 Yes, please see detailed information here.

 How can I receive assistance with completing my application file?

 Contact us at email@example.com or 906-227-2650.
 We will connect you with someone who can assist you.

 Yes.
 We will continue to accept AP and IB exam scores as in the past.
 We are aware of new testing and timing protocols.
 NMU accepts AP® (Advance Placement), IB (International Baccalaureate) and CLEP (College Level Examination Program) scores.
 You can review the Advanced Placement policies in the Undergraduate Bulletin.

 I am planning to start college in 2022- what do I need to know?